Join the movement, start a chorus

-When you’ve identified the right host organization and completed the assessment process with confidence, it’s time to plan the program in detail.
+When you’ve identified a partner organization and completed the assessment process with confidence, it’s time to plan the program in detail.
 You have already identified what resources are needed and where they might be found.
 But for internal management purposes, as well as fundraising and external communications, you will want to have a written business plan.

 The plan should address the following:

 - How will we inspire and recruit persons with dementia to sing?